Applying to PCD

 A COMPLETED APPLICATION FOR ADMISSION CONSISTS OF THE FOLLOWING:

-- An application form, including a $55 non-refundable application fee ($125 for international student applications).
-The application may be completed online or downloaded from the file gallery on the right side of this page.
+- An application form, including a $60 non-refundable application fee ($135 for international student applications).
+Please click the red "Apply Now" button above to begin your application.
 You may request a fee reduction here.

 - Official transcript from current school (current and previous years), including standardized testing

 - Entrance exam.
-Students must take either the ISSE or SSAT.
-For test dates, please visit Welcome to PCD or Key Dates.
-Applicants to grades 10 and 11 may submit PSAT or SAT results in lieu of the ISEE or SSAT.
+Students must take either the ISEE or SSAT.
+For test dates, please visit Key Dates.
+Applicants to grades 10 and 11 may submit PSAT, SAT, or ACT results in lieu of the ISEE or SSAT.

 - Neuro-psychological or psycho-educational testing results, if applicable

 Please visit the International Students page for specific application instructions and information.

 In addition to the application requirements listed above, admissions decisions are based on, but not limited to, the following: